Ready to learn about local ecology!

 Seek for more ecology clues

-Even humans rely on our food chain being intact and diverse.
+Humans rely on this food chain to be intact — and diverse.

-When introduced, non-native plants can outnumber native plants, and it disrupts the ecosystem.
-Many non-native plants grow aggressively, cannot be eaten by insects, are not bothered by local diseases, and monopolize all the sun, water, and nutrients.
-This leaves our important native plants little to no resources, and they disappear altogether.
+When non-native plants are introduced in an area, like through unnatural, unintentional landscaping, it disrupts the whole ecosystem.
+Many non-native plants grow aggressively, cannot be eaten by insects, are resistant to local diseases, and take up all the sun, water and nutrients.
+This leaves little to no resources for our important native plants, causing them to disappear.

-- Native plants are usually low maintenance and because they are adapted to local environmental conditions, they require less water and no fertilizer
+- Native plants are usually low maintenance because they are adapted to local environmental conditions, requiring less water and no fertilizer

-- Native plants provide shelter and food for wildlife, especially our pollinators
+- Native plants provide shelter and food for wildlife, especially pollinators

 - Native plants promote biodiversity and connect us to our natural heritage